maxdevos49/MadOS/wiki/segment_x86.md

 ---

 Memory Segmentation exist to allow for access over 64kb with 16-bit registers.
-This allows up to 1Mb of memory to be addressed.
+This allows up to 1Mb of memory to be addressed in Real mode.

 #### Segment Registers